laravel/docs/authorization.md

         }
     });

-Similar to the `before` check, if the `after` callback returns a non-null result that result will be considered the result of the check.
+Similar to the `before` method, if the `after` closure returns a non-null result that result will be considered the result of the authorization check.

 <a name="creating-policies"></a>
 ## Creating Policies